Hacker Perspective: Computed Limit of Human Population

 - all plants, including trees, employ both photosynthesis and respiration.

-as mitochondria.
-This energy is used for both maintenance and
+energy is used for both maintenance and growth.

 (when sufficient water is available).